msergiy87/ansible-create-users/README.md

 Distros tested
 ------------

-Currently, this is only tested on Centos 6.7 as a client machine and Ubuntu 14.04 as a server machime.
+Currently, this is only tested on Ubuntu 14.04 as a client and server machime.

 Usage
 ------------